Always Just Above Mine

 You were just a girl with braces, oversized glasses, and a baggy sweater.

-And I was just a boy too tall for his age, with ill-fitting pants and a bad haircut.
+And I was just a boy tall for his age, with ill-fitting pants and a bad haircut.

-Listening to you talk that evening while bowling was a different story.
 I did laugh at your jokes because they were funny, and we did watch the same cartoons.

 A few years later, you started dating my best friend, and that made me feel even more like his sidekick and never able to break from that orbit.
-I could see why he liked you—taller now, long blonde hair, and eyes no longer hidden behind glasses.
+I could see why he liked you, taller now, long blonde hair, and eyes no longer hidden behind glasses.

 Just what did you see in him?